Class meetings: Monday & Wednesday, 1:00pm-2:20pm in Hameetman Auditorium, Cahill Center for Astronomy and Astrophysics.

 - Tensor Networks: To understand the basic definitions and notation of tensor networks, read Ch.
 3: Tensor Networks.

-- Tensor Decomposition: To see how a single tensor can be decomposed via SVD, review the Bonus Lecture: Tensor Networks & SVD.
+- Tensor Decomposition: To see how a single tensor can be decomposed via SVD, review the Bonus Note: Tensor Networks & SVD.

 - Exercises: